Probability Density Function (DP IB Analysis & Approaches (AA)): Revision Note

 • The probability that the continuous random variable X lies in the interval a ≤ X ≤ b, where X has the probability density function f(x), is given by

-• For any continuous random variable (including the normal distribution) P(X = n) = 0
+• For any continuous random variable (including the normal distribution), the following are true:

-• For linear functions it can be easier to find the probability using the area of geometric shapes
+• For linear functions it can be easier to calculate the probability integral using areas of geometric shapes

-How do I determine whether a function is a pdf?
+How do I determine whether a function is a valid pdf?

-• Some questions may ask for justification of the use of a given function for a probability density function
+• Some questions may ask you to justify the use of a given function as a probability density function

-• In such cases check that the function meets the two conditions
+• In such cases check and confirm that the function meets the two conditions

 • f(x) ≥ 0 for all values of x